Gentoo¶

 If you want to enable Portage completions and Gentoo prompt,

-emerge app-shells/gentoo-zsh-completions
+emerge app-shells/gentoo-zsh-completions and add:

 autoload -U compinit promptinit